Hydrangea Care: Quick Answer First

 Why are my hydrangea flowers turning green?

 Usually nothing to worry about.
 Many bigleaf hydrangeas naturally fade to a soft green as the blooms age.
 It is part of the flower’s lifecycle, and some gardeners love the antique look.
 If flowers are turning green before they fully open, it may be a sign of low light or unusually cool temperatures slowing the coloring process.
-Move her somewhere with better morning light and see if the next flush looks different.
+Move the plant somewhere with better morning light and see if the next flush looks different.

 Why are my hydrangea leaves turning yellow?